oVirt/ovirt-site/source/uncategorized/summer-of-code.html.md

 The ideas can be any project that is oVirt-related and can benefit the oVirt community.
 When adding a project idea, please try to follow those guidelines:

 *   Discuss your idea with oVirt community members in #ovirt to get their input and plan collaboration.
 *   Consider ideas that consist of manageable and relevant tasks that the student can land in oVirt throughout the internship period.
-See the information for mentors for more on preferred idea types.
 *   If you're interested in mentoring the idea, put your name.
 If not, then just leave it blank.
 *   Do not list multiple ideas with only one list item.
 Use multiple items instead.
 *   Briefly explain why this would be great for oVirt.